TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Conclusion

 This paper presents {\tool}, a framework that auto-generates ADS test scenarios from natural language traffic rules.
-We introduce a DSL for these rules and a GPT-4 based parser to translate them into scenario representations.
+We introduce a DSL for these rules and an LLM-based parser to translate them into scenario representations.
 Using a hierarchical search algorithm, these are converted to scenario scripts.
 Experiments show TARGET effectively identifies rule violations and uncovers known issues in ADSs. {\tool} represents the first attempt to leverage LLMs for automating the generation of driving scenarios directly from human rules.
 For future research directions, fuzzing and search-based algorithms can be developed to mutate scenario representations for generating more rule-violating test scenarios.
-Also, LLMs can be further studied such as integrating multi-modality LLMs to improve the parsing accuracy of traffic rules.
+The DSL for driving scenario representation can be expanded to support a more accurate scenario definition.
+Also, LLMs can be further studied, such as integrating multi-modality LLMs to improve the parsing accuracy of traffic rules.

+\begin{IEEEbiography}[{ }]{Yao Deng} is a postdoc research fellow in Macquarie University.
+He obtained his Ph.D from Macquarie University in 2023, the Master of Research degree in Computing from Macquarie University in 2020, the Bachelor degree of Information Technology from Deakin University in 2018, and the Bachelor degree of Software Engineering from Southwest University in 2018.
+His current research interests include testing on autonomous driving systems and autonomous UAV systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhi Tu} received the B.E. degree in Computer Science and Technology from ShanghaiTech University, China, in June 2020, and the M.S. degree in Computer Science from the University of Southern California, USA, in August 2022.
+He is currently pursuing a Ph.D. degree in Computer Science at Purdue University.
+His research interests include computer vision, machine learning, and the testing of autonomous driving systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jiaohong Yao} is a Ph.D student at Macquarie University.
+She obtained her Master's degree in Information Technology from The University of Sydney in 2022, and Bachelor's degree in Applied Mathematics from China Jiliang University in 2020.
+Her current research topic is about autonomous drone landing and navigation. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Mengshi Zhang} received the BS degree in electronic engineering from Tsinghua University, in 2014 and the PhD degree from the Department of Electrical and Computer Engineering, University of Texas at Austin, in 2019.
+His research interests include fault localization, program repair, and machine-learningoriented software engineering. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Tianyi Zhang} is a Tenure-Track Assistant Professor in Computer Science at Purdue University.
+Prior to that, he was a Postdoctoral Fellow at Harvard University.
+He obtained his Ph.D. from University of California, Los Angeles in 2019 and his Bachelor's degree from Huazhong University of Science and Technology in 2013.
+His research interests include Software Engineering, Human-Computer Interaction, and Artificial Intelligence.
+In particular, his research focuses on building interactive systems that improve programming productivity and reduce coding barriers using AI-based technologies. \end{IEEEbiography}